The National Roadmap to Close the U.S. Water Gap

-Join us in making this vision a reality.
-Sign up to stay informed.
+Join us in making this a reality.

 More than 2 million Americans lack safe running water or a working toilet at home.
 That number is growing.